pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 ## To Do / Goals / Up Next

+* 2017-06-14 ~ Add cursor keys to go to next or previous files
+* 2017-06-14 ~ Add more menu options that link to spefic GitHub operations relevant to each file
+* 2017-06-14 ~ Add PDF viewer
 * Turn it into a full [file manager]( https://en.wikipedia.org/wiki/File_manager )

 ## Issues / Bugs / Things that need Work

-* Next and Previous buttons have issues
+* Next and Previous buttons have issues with Alphabetic menu

 ## Change Log